Tuberculous primary complex

 • Face, gluteal, extremities.

-• A small, ulcerating papule or lump (possibly > 5 cm in size) may occur at the site of entry.
+• At the site of entry, there may be the appearance of a small papule or nodule (ggl. > 5 cm in size) which ulcerates in the course.
 Even after weeks, no healing is in sight.

 • Locoregional lymph node adenopathy and lymphangitis.
-Melting and perforation may occur.
+Meltdown and perforation may occur.

-• Feeding tuberculosis is called infection by contaminated milk and subsequent tonsil infection.
-The tonsil change (primary infection) is rather inconspicuous, while cervically a locoregional lymph node adenopathy is visible.
+• Feeding tuberculosis is called an infection caused by contaminated milk and subsequent tonsil infection.
+The tonsillar change (primary infection) is rather inconspicuous, while locoregional lymph node adenopathy is visible cervically.

-• Circumcision tuberculosis: Tuberculosis infection that occurs during circumcision.
+• Circumcision tuberculosis: Tuberculosis infection, which occurs in the context of circumcision.

-• Medical History (contact with contaminated milk, infected person, etc.).
+• Anamnesis (contact with contaminated milk, infected person, etc.).

 • Biopsy (both dermatopathological and microbiological examination).